icarus747/unMineable/README.md

 You will want to wait about 4 hours before you get a good data in the dashboard.

+##

 If you wish to tip me, you contributions are welcome.
 And thank you in advance.
+Much WOW!

 Monero Address:
 44KaDc4rr1Jiiu2sKVcmjV9SDnGRzjZkFZq1LM33goirVHQ8tAYjFnUc81ZdSJ8RUqMPHmoNWkHoWZgKqG17fk3PJeG47En